ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Note to RFC Editor: In the previous paragraph, please replace "TAG_NUMBER" with the CBOR tag number computed as TN(ct) in {{Section 4.3 of RFC9277}}, where ct is the ID assigned to the CoAP Content-Format CF_ID registered in {{Section 16.9 of I-D.ietf-ace-key-groupcomm-oscore}}.
 Then, please replace "CF_ID" with the ID assigned to that CoAP Content-Format.
 Finally, please delete this paragraph.

-This indicates that the binary encoded scope, as conveying the actual access control information, follows the scope semantics of the AIF specific data model AIF-OSCORE-GROUPCOMM defined in {{Section 3 of I-D.ietf-ace-key-groupcomm-oscore}} and extended as per {{scope-format}} of this document.
+This indicates that the binary encoded scope, as conveying the actual access control information, follows the scope semantics of the AIF data model AIF-OSCORE-GROUPCOMM defined in {{Section 3 of I-D.ietf-ace-key-groupcomm-oscore}} and extended as per {{scope-format}} of this document.

 In order to get access to the Group Manager for managing OSCORE groups, an Administrator performs the following steps.